Connect With Us

 Indiana Bat and Northern Long-eared Bat

-Range-wide Consultation and Conservation Strategy with Federal Highway Administration (FHWA) for Indiana bat and northern long-eared bat under Section 7 of the Endangered Species Act
+Range-wide Consultation and Conservation Strategy under Section 7 of the Endangered Species Act for the

-The Service and Federal Highway Administration are working towards a standardized approach to assessing impacts to Indiana bats and northern long-eared bats from highway construction and expansion projects; then avoiding, minimizing and mitigating those impacts.
+The U.S. Fish and Wildlife Service (Service) and Federal Highway Administration (FHWA) have standardized their approach to assessing impacts to Indiana bats and northern long-eared bats from highway construction and expansion projects; then avoiding, minimizing and mitigating those impacts.

-Consultation and mitigation approaches for impacts to Indiana bats vary greatly across the 22 states that consult on Indiana bat, and those approaches have been rapidly changing in recent years.
+Consultation and mitigation approaches for impacts to Indiana bats from federal projects vary greatly across the 22 states of the bat’s range, and those approaches have been rapidly changing in recent years.
 Consultation approaches are likely to continue to evolve independently in response to the spread of white-nose syndrome across the species’ range.
-These variations and changes have caused uncertainty, conflict, delays, and large workloads for U.S. Fish and Wildlife Service (Service), the Federal Highway Administration (FHWA), and state Departments of Transportation (DOTs).
+These variations and changes have caused uncertainty, conflict, delays, and large workloads for the Service, FHWA, and state Departments of Transportation (DOTs).

 The northern long-eared bat’s range overlaps with the Indiana bat but is even more extensive (all or portions of 37 states), therefore, consultation issues similar to those experienced with the Indiana bat are expected.
 Consultation approaches for both species are likely to evolve in response to the spread of white-nose syndrome across the species’ ranges.